-Spouse and children are most likely to be approved, but we have heard of plenty of non-married partners also being approved – this has not been specifically confirmed by government sources at this time.
-But in practice, non-married partners have definitely entered in this way.
+Spouse and children are most likely to be approved, but we have heard of plenty of non-married partners also being approved.
+This has not been specifically confirmed by government sources at this time, but in practice, non-married partners have definitely entered in this way.
 Even friends.

-Your travel partner MUST have the legal right to enter Georgia – either by being from a country eligible for the visa waiver program (same passports as the remote permit) or by applying for a legal visa.
+Your travel partner MUST have the legal right to enter Georgia – either by being from a country eligible for the visa waiver program (same as the remote permit) or by applying for a legal visa.
 The remote entry permit is NOT a visa and is not sufficient to cross the border.
-You can apply for the remote worker permit first, once approved, your travel partner can apply for a visa if required.
+You can apply for the remote worker permit first, and once approved, your travel partner can apply for a visa if required.

 ANECDOTAL EVIDENCE: the visa applied for has actually been the D1 (to work in Georgia) rather than C1 (tourism) or C2 (visit friends/family).
 The approval as travel partner on the remote permit was used as supporting evidence to get the D visa.
 The D visa allows 3 months entry, and extension for 3 more months from within Georgia.
 After this, you could look at other residence options.

-Will those traveling with me who are not required to prove income, be required to fill any additional documentation beyond my own application?
+Will those traveling with me, who are not required to prove income, be required to fill any additional documentation beyond my own application?
 Or will they be approved automatically if my application is successful?

 If the assessor of your application deems those travelling with you to be valid candidates, the only additional documentation they should need to provide would be passports and possibly proof of relationship (though non family and non spouse +1s have definitely been accepted with no questions asked).
-However, you may be contacted regarding additional documentation if the government decide it is necessary.
+However, you may be contacted regarding additional documentation if the government decides it is necessary.
 It seems they are being quite lenient on travel partners at this time, and most are qualifying easily.

 What type of insurance do I need?
 Can it be a Georgian insurance company?
 Or must it be an international insurance company?